I get asked a lot if LMNT will cause bloating. The concern is that the hit of salt will cause fluid retention and swelling.

 I have a few questions to sort things out.
 Are you exercising and sweating frequently?
 When you rehydrate, is it with plain water?
 Are you consciously limiting salt intake?

-If I hear more than one “yes”, I know the swelling could be due to hyponatremia.
+If I hear more than one “yes”, I know the swelling could be due to a lack of sodium.
 And the remedy isn’t to consume less salt, but more.
 It’s an essential mineral, after all.

 This is a common scenario at the beach.
 Not only is it hot and humid, but folks are swilling water, beer, and other sodium-free liquids in a misguided effort to stay hydrated.